facussc24/Proyecto-barack/README.md

 - **Automatic refresh** – `data/sinoptico.csv` is reloaded every 30 seconds so changes appear automatically.
 - **Excel export** – visible rows can be exported to `sinoptico.xlsx`.
 - **Dynamic categories** – the master list starts empty and new document sections appear automatically when items are added.
+- **Client grouping** – rows with a value in the `Cliente` column are grouped under that client in the product tree.
 - **Smooth animations** – buttons and rows fade and scale for a more polished experience.

 ## Dependencies and browser requirements